Regex Tester for Form Response Checks

 Use the kinds of answers, formatting quirks, and mistakes that actually show up in the field.

-Check what the rule catches, what it misses, and where it may be too strict.
+Check what the rule catches, what it misses, and where it is too strict.

 Adjust the pattern in the tester first so the live form is less likely to behave badly.